flectra-hq/documentation-user/content/developer/howtos/provide_iap_services.rst

 * :samp:`trial credits` - :class:`Float`: This corresponds to the credits you are ready to offer upon first use to your app users.
-Note that such service will only be available to clients that have an active enterprise contract.
+Note that such service will only be available to clients that have an active professional contract.

 * :samp:`privacy policy` - :class:`PrivacyPolicy`: This is an url to the privacy
   policy of your service.
 This should explicitly mention the **information you collect**,